 Leading businesses are seeking to capture emerging market opportunities by redesigning their products and catalyzing change in their supply chains.
 We realize this is a multi-stage process.
 As a partner in the "What's it made of?"
 Initiative, SFC is committed to supporting businesses in improving their supply chains, and to being useful to consumers seeking more environmentally safe furnishings.

 We invite you to join with us in this effort, starting with signing The Pledge to ASK, "What's it made of?" whenever you are shopping for furnishings products and materials.

 As a business leader I am concerned about the health of our world - my employees, customers, communities, and the global environment.
 I am committed to reducing the use of chemicals that pose harm to human health and the environment.

 As a first step, I commit to ask my suppliers about the presence of the following chemicals of concern in the products that we produce, specify or purchase: flame retardant chemicals, fluorinated stain treatments, antimicrobials, vinyl and VOCs including formaldehyde.

 SIGN THE PLEDGE!
 This pledge is a conversation starter.
 You may find that you need help, including guidance, education, and resources to improve the products and materials that you manufacture and specify and buy.
 Please contact us today with your questions.
-We and our partners stand ready to help.
+SFC staff and partners stand ready to help.